 Many people go on to have healthy children after chemotherapy.
 But some chemotherapy drugs can cause permanent infertility, especially in high doses.

 Talk to your doctor about the risk of infertility before starting treatment.
 Sometimes your doctor can suggest treatment that is less likely to cause infertility.

 If you have a partner, it might help if they join in the discussion.
 Then you can both learn all the facts.
 It's also a chance to talk over your feelings and choices for the future.

 It can be very difficult to learn that you might no longer be able to have children.
 But people might react in different ways:

-- It can feel devastating if you wanted to have a child, or wanted more children.
+- You might feel devastated if you wanted to have a child, or wanted more children.

-- Some people are able to accept it and feel that beating cancer is more important.
+- You might be able to accept it and feel that beating cancer is more important.

-- Others seem to accept the news calmly when they start treatment, but find it hits them later when the treatment is over.
+- You might accept the news to begin with, but find difficult to cope with when the treatment is over.

-Not being able to have children might make you feel like you have lost a part of yourself and are less masculine or less feminine.
+Not being able to have children might make you feel like you have lost a part of yourself.
+You might feel you are less masculine or less feminine.
 You may be very sad or angry that the drugs have changed your body.
 Your self confidence can drop.

 Getting help and support